 - A free Video Relay Service (VRS) to enable ASL (American Sign Language)- based phone calls

 - Truly accessible, large spaces for our community groups to meet and connect

 Click here to download the floor plan and description of each floor.

-Located in Vancouver’s Mount Pleasant district, our new building will proudly serve as a national model for an accessible environment that recognizes human diversity and inclusion.
+Located in Vancouver’s Mount Pleasant district, our new building proudly serves as a national model for an accessible environment that recognizes human diversity and inclusion.

 Accessible Building Features include: